Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Numerical results

 While these observations give some qualitative support to the formula (\ref{AvdoshkinCSESinglet}), because of a conceptually different status of axial-singlet and axial-non-singlet currents in low-energy chiral effective theory, at the quantitative level one can expect further corrections to this formula.
-A general conclusion which we can make based on our results is that the CSE should be suppressed for values of the chemical potential roughly smaller than the pion mass.
-At higher temperatures and densities, the CSE transport coefficient should approach its value for free quarks.
+A general conclusion that we can make based on our results is that the CSE becomes more and more suppressed for low temperatures in the confinement regime and for values of the chemical potential roughly smaller than half of the pion mass.
+At higher temperatures and densities, the CSE transport coefficient approaches its value for free quarks.